Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 1. Go to Audience ➜ Create a Custom Audience

-2. Create a Website Custom Audience
+2. Create a Custom Website Audience

 - Choose the right Pixel ➜ Choose the option: People who visited specific web pages

-3. Create a Website Custom Audience
+3. Create a custom website audience

 - Choose the right Pixel ➜ Choose the option: People who visited specific web pages